-- Intel® EMA Platform Manager service: - Installed as an auto-started Windows service with display name Intel® EMA Platform Manager and service name PlatformManager - · Deploys the Intel EMA website content to the IIS server - · Monitors Intel EMA component servers on the machine and auto-starts any that are not running - In a distributed server architecture, each Intel EMA server machine will have its own Platform Manager service - Intel EMA Platform Manager client application: - Installed as a Windows desktop application - · Provides the graphical user interface (GUI) for user interaction - · Used for checking Intel EMA internal server events and performing simple server controls - Can communicates with the Platform Manager service on a local or remote machine - Intel EMA website: - Primary GUI for end users - · Deployed on the IIS server by the Platform Manager service after installation - · May have multiple instances in a distributed environment - See the Intel® EMA Administration and Usage Guide for further details - Intel EMA REST APIs: - Deployed on the IIS server by the Platform Manager service after installation - Enables third-party software development to create a different Intel® EMA GUI for end users - See the Intel® EMA API Guide for further details - Intel EMA JavaScript libraries: - Deployed on the IIS server by the Platform Manager service after installation - · Delivers some features that REST APIs are not designed to support - · Enables third-party software development to create a different Intel EMA GUI for end users - See the Intel® EMA JavaScript Libraries Guide for further details - Intel EMA AJAX server: - Started by the Platform Manager service - · Handles the JavaScript library's requests - · May have multiple instances in a distributed environment - See the Intel® EMA Administration and Usage Guide for further details about the scheduled tasks feature - Intel EMA Swarm server: - · Started by the Platform Manager service - Accepts the TCP connection from the endpoints (devices) and handles communication between endpoints - · May have multiple instances in a distributed environment - Intel EMA Manageability server: - Started by the Platform Manager service - · Manages Intel AMT provisioning and unprovisioning requests for endpoints - · Talks to the Swarm server to send provision/unprovision requests to the endpoints - · Only one instance in a distributed environment
+- Used for checking Intel[®] EMA internal server events and performing simple server controls - Can communicates with the Platform Manager service on a local or remote machine - Can communicates with the Platform Manager service on a local or remote machine - Intel[®] EMA website: - Primary GUI for end users - Deployed on the IIS server by the Platform Manager service after installation - May have multiple instances in a distributed environment - Refer Intel[®] EMA Administration and Usage Guide for further details - Intel[®] EMA REST APIs: - Deployed on the IIS server by the Platform Manager service after installation - Enables third-party software development to create a different Intel[®] EMA GUI for end users - Refer Intel[®] EMA APi Guide for further details - Intel® EMA JavaScript libraries: - Deployed on the IIS server by the Platform Manager service after installation - Delivers some features that REST APIs are not designed to support - Enables third-party software development to create a different Intel[®] EMA GUI for end users - Refer Intel[®] EMA JavaScript Libraries Guide for further details - Intel[®] EMA AJAX server: - Started by the Platform Manager service - Handles the JavaScript library's requests - May have multiple instances in a distributed environment - Refer Intel[®] EMA Administration and Usage Guide for further details about the scheduled tasks feature - Intel[®] EMA Swarm server: - Started by the Platform Manager service - Accepts the TCP connection from the endpoints (devices) and handles communication between endpoints - May have multiple instances in a distributed environment - Intel® EMA Manageability server: - Started by the Platform Manager service - Manages Intel AMT provisioning and unprovisioning requests for endpoints - Talks to the Swarm server to send provision/unprovision requests to the endpoints - Only one instance in a distributed environment - Intel[®] EMA Recovery Server: - Started by the Platform Manager service

-- Intel EMA Recovery Server - Started by the Platform Manager service - Used for initiating recovery process to return specified endpoint's OS to a last known good state in a secure manner - May have multiple instances in a distributed environment - Intel EMA Agent: - · Agent software is not installed on the server machine - Agent installer is included in Intel EMA software package - · Agent must be installed on the endpoint for the Intel EMA server to manage it - See the Intel® EMA Administration and Usage Guide for how to download and manage the agent installers
+- Used for initiating recovery process to return specified endpoint's OS to a last known good state in a secure manner - May have multiple instances in a distributed environment - Intel® EMA Agent: - Agent software is not installed on the server machine - Agent installer is included in Intel[®] EMA software package - Agent must be installed on the endpoint for the Intel® EMA server to manage - Refer Intel® EMA Administration and Usage Guide how to download and manage the agent installers

-1.6 Important File and Directory Locations
+Important File and Directory Locations 1.6

-<installer directory="">/EMALog-Intel®EMAInstaller.txt</installer> Installation log C:\Program Files (x86)\Intel\Platform Manager\Platform Manager Server\settings.txt Contains settings for the Platform Manager, including the port number and password.
-C:\Program Files (x86)\Intel\Platform Man- ager\Runtime\MeshSettings\app.config and con- nections.config Contains the database connection string (encrypted).
-C:\Program Files (x86)\Intel\Platform Manager\EMALogs A log for each server component.
-These are the same log messages that you can see in the Platform Manager's Event EMALog-XXX.txtTraceLog-XXX.txt log.
-C:\Program Files\Intel\Ema Agent Install location for 64 bit Intel EMA Agent files.
+<installer directory="">/EMALog-Intel®EMAInstaller.txt</installer> Installation log C:\Program Files (x86)\Intel\Platform Manager \Platform Manager Server\settings.txt Contains settings for the Platform Manager, including the port number and password.
+C:\Program Files (x86)\Intel\Platform Manager \Runtime\MeshSettings\app.config and connections.config Contains the database connection string (encrypted).
+C:\Program Files (x86)\Intel\Platform Manager \EMALogs • EMALog-XXX.txt • TraceLog-XXX.txt A log for each server component.
+These are the same log messages that you can see in the Platform Manager's Event log.
+C:\Program Files\Intel\Ema Agent Install location for 64 bit Intel® EMA Agent files.
 C:\inetpub\wwwroot IIS web site locations.

-1.7 Scaling Considerations
+Scaling Considerations 1.7